johntellsall/shotglass/README.md

 - what dates correspond to the listed versions?
 - even if a file has the same line count, its contents can change over time -- `git diff` will show this.
+- the column widths can easily become hard to read

 ### Example: Redis